MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-authenticate.md

 ## Basic authentication

-To authenticate with the API using your Azure account, provide your username and password.
-We recommend that your username and password be stored in environment variables rather than in the source code for your project.
+To programmatically authenticate using your Azure account credentials, use the `loginWithUsernamePassword` function.
 The following JavaScript code snippet illustrates how to use basic authentication using credentials that are stored as environment variables.

 	```js
 	const Azure = require('azure');